Belgian passport: Physical appearance

 Belgian passports use the standard EU design and are usually burgundy.

+The front cover is emblazoned with the Belgian lesser coat of arms.

-Text on the front cover is printed in three languages: Dutch, French and German.
-The sequence of the languages varies according to the lingual community of the bearer (either Dutch-French-German, French-Dutch-German or German-French-Dutch).
+Text on the front cover is printed in four languages (from top to bottom): French, Dutch, German and English.

+The sequence of the first three languages varies according to the lingual community of the bearer (either Dutch-French-German, French-Dutch-German or German-French-Dutch).
-The front cover is emblazoned with the Belgian smaller Coat of arms.